-The site does give a few details; you can access 30 countries; there are apps for Windows, Mac, Android and iOS, and tracker blocking is thrown in for free.
+The site does give a handful of details: there are apps for Windows, Mac, Android and iOS, there are plans to protect 1, 5 or 10 devices, and tracker blocking is thrown in for free.

-Later, after installing the service, we found out the network has a fair spread of locations covering North America and Europe, with other locations including Australia, Brazil, Israel, Japan, Mexico, New Zealand, Singapore and South Africa.
+Later, after installing the service, we found out the network covers 31 countries (no individual city selections) across Europe and North America, with other locations including Australia, Brazil, Hong Kong, India, Israel, Japan, Mexico, New Zealand, Singapore and South Africa.

-The service uses the speedy and secure IKEv2 platform, but doesn't provide any guidance on how to get it working manually on other devices.
+The service uses the speedy and secure IKEv2 protocol, but doesn't provide any guidance on how to get it working manually on other devices.
 It works on the apps only.

 Norton Secure VPN is available as a stand-alone product, but it also comes bundled with some editions of the Norton 360 security suite, and the pricing structure makes it clear that's what NortonLifeLock wants you to buy.

-Secure VPN's monthly plan is reasonably priced at $7.99, for instance, and its annual plan looks cheap at an equivalent $3.33 a month.
+Secure VPN's monthly plan is reasonably priced at $7.99 to cover up to five devices ($9.99 for ten), for instance, and its annual plan looks cheap at an equivalent $3.33 a month.
 At least, until you realize that's only because you get a 50% introductory discount, and the price rises to a steep $6.66 on renewal.

-To put that into perspective, Norton Secure VPN asks you to pay $40 for the first year of service, $80 every year after that; pay the far more powerful Surfshark just $47.76 and you'll get two years of coverage instantly.
+To put that into perspective, Norton Secure VPN asks you to pay $40 for the first year of service, $80 every year after that; pay the far more powerful Ivacy $80 and you'll get five years of coverage instantly.

 But wait: there's another way.
 Buy Norton Secure VPN as a bundle with Norton 360 Deluxe and you'll get antivirus for up to 5 PCs, Macs, mobiles and tablets; a firewall for PC and Mac; parental controls, a password manager, 50GB cloud backup space and more.
-But it's only very marginally more expensive than the stand-alone VPN at $50 (an equivalent $4.17 a month) for year one, $100 on renewal.
+But it's the same $3.33 a month for the first year of the annual plan, and only fractionally more expensive at $8.75 on renewal ($105 a year.)

-Compare that with Bitdefender's similar Total Security 2020, for instance, and Bitdefender is very fractionally cheaper ($45 year one, $90 on renewal), but only includes a limited 200Mb per day per device VPN.
-Getting the full VPN requires an upgrade to Bitdefender Premium Security at a chunky $90 in year one, $180 on renewal, making the Norton bundle look like a very good deal.
+Compare that with Bitdefender's similar Total Security 2021, for instance, and Bitdefender is very fractionally cheaper ($3.33 a month for year one, $7.50 on renewal), but only includes a limited 200Mb per day per device VPN.
+Getting the full VPN requires an upgrade to Bitdefender Premium Security at a chunky $6.25 a month in year one, $12.50 on renewal, making the Norton bundle look like a very good deal.